 The Edge article attributes the sole agency in bringing RPGs to Japan to BulletProof Software.
 But this wouldn't be the history of video games, if we didn't have conflicting reports.
 Wikipedia on Dragon Quest: "In 1982, Enix sponsored a video game programming contest in Japan which brought much of the Dragon Quest team together, including creator Yuji Horii.
 The prize was a trip to the United States and a visit to AppleFest '83 in San Francisco, where Horii discovered the Wizardry video game series."

-The quote this time goes to an (old? you can't tell with Gamasutra) article by HG101's own editor-in-chief, which... doesn't concern itself with that episode at all.
+The quote this time goes to an old article by HG101's own editor-in-chief, which... doesn't concern itself with that episode at all.
 Great, wrong citation.
 Hitting Google brings hundreds of regurgitations of the same story, while hints at a possible source are hard to find.
-This, however, would be possibly the most important question of JRPG history - as it would ultimately determine The Black Onyx' importance as a mediator of the genre.
+This, however, would be possibly the most important question of JRPG history - as it would ultimately determine the nature of The Black Onyx' role as a mediator of the genre.

 When digging further, one eventually happens upon an Enix-published making-of manga called "The Road To Dragon Quest" (more info), which depicts just the events described above.
-Though it is generally very open with the influences for Dragon Quest, even drawing Wizardry's cover at one point, with no word does it seem to mention The Black Onyx, not even as an encouraging remark concerning its success.
+Though it is generally very open with the influences for Dragon Quest, even drawing Wizardry's cover in one panel, with no word does it seem to mention The Black Onyx, not even as an encouraging remark concerning its success.

-The Enix guys certainly weren't the only ones who already had gotten wind of the new trend.
-The case doesn't look as good for BulletProof when looking at Japanese Proto-RPGs like Koei's Ken to Mahou (剣と魔法) and Dungeon (ダンジョン) or Falcom's Panorama Island (ぱのらま島), all released prior to The Black Onyx and already clearly drawing inspiration from established Western RPGs.
+The Enix guys certainly weren't the only ones who already had gotten wind of the new trend before Rogers' game.
+The case doesn't look as good for BulletProof's version of the story when looking at Japanese proto-RPGs like Koei's Ken to Mahou (剣と魔法) and Dungeon (ダンジョン) or Falcom's Panorama Island (ぱのらま島), all released prior to The Black Onyx and already clearly drawing inspiration from established Western RPGs.
 Falcom's game even boldly claimed its title as a "Fantasy role-playing game," taking a bit more wind out of the sails for Roberts' statement: "The word had not got out; nobody knew what an RPG was and we were on the brink of collapse."
-The same month The Black Onyx was released, Starcraft even published their first conversions of western RPGs like Telengard.
+The same month The Black Onyx was released, Starcraft even published their first conversions of western RPGs, like Telengard.

 This is not to deny the importance of The Black Onyx altogether: As the first big-selling RPG in Japanese, it certainly did a lot for the popularity of the genre in the Far East, but judging by the clues, we very likely would have gotten Dragon Quest, anyway.

-List of Japanese RPGs and ADVs with RPG elements up until January 1984.
-Dates are for the PC-88 versions, according to the PC88 Game Library.
+List of Japanese RPGs up until January 1984.
+Dates are for the oldest known versions (most are according to the PC88 Game Library).

-84-01 Fortress of the Witch King ウイッチキング (localized)
+84-01 Fortress of the Witch King ウイッチキング (localization)

 84-01 The Black Onyx ザ・ブラックオニキス